LoganTraceur/Ctrl-Quotation/README.md

 ### 2. Works almost anywhere in windows
 It uses native window libraries and so should work in almost any program!

-### 3. Pauses and Resume Music Automatically
+### 3. Pause and Resume Music Automatically
-In addition, it can pauses any music that is playing and resume afterwards.
+In addition, it can pause any music that is playing and resume afterwards.

 ### 4. No Installation Required
 Simply download the file and double click!
-To make program start with windows press Windows+R, Type "Shell:startup", paste the [Ctrl-Q utility][mylink] in the startup folder that pops up.
+To make the program start with windows press Windows+R, Type "Shell:startup", paste the [Ctrl-Q utility][mylink] in the startup folder that pops up.

 If you get a warning that the software publisher is unknown.
 That's ok, I'm just not famous yet ;)